-Administration coordinates grant fund processing; personnel functions; computer technical support; customer service and general reception; travel and training; and fiscal management, including department and program audits.
-There are seven employees in the Administration Division; these include the Director, Administrative Division Manager, Early Childhood Specialist, and four support staff.
+Administration provides customer service and general reception to the public.
+Administration is responsible for fiscal management, coordinates grant fund processing, as well as, department and program audits.
+Administration performs personnel functions, arranges travel and training, and provides computer support.
+There are seven employees in the Administration Division; these include the Director, Business Manager, Early Childhood Specialist, and four support staff.